Tollerodden: Gracemere Homestead in Rockhampton

-When Colin arrived, they had decided to move to the new place and Colin thus became part owner of the new farm.
+When Colin arrived in Australia, they had decided to move to the new place and Colin thus became part owner of the new farm.
 The new place was located near to what is now known as Rockhampton and they called their farm Gracemere after one of the brothers' wife.
 The buildings still exist and is now known as Gracemere Homestead.

-Colin Archer back home; naval architect and yard owner
+Colin Archer returns home; naval architect and yard owner

 When the parents were getting old, the brothers in Australia, decided to return home in 18 months shifts to look after them and a sister was also still living at home.
 Colin was no. 2 and arrived home in 1861.
 He was then well off with income from his part ownership in the farm and had also invested in other companies.

 When Colin arrived Tollerodden, the parents' house, where also two of Colin's sisters still lived, desperately needed repair.
-Colin estimated this to cost 2-3.000 dollars and the brothers agreed to split the costs between them.
+Colin estimated this to cost 2000–3000 dollars and the brothers agreed to split the costs between them.

 Colin took up sailing and started building small boats in his spare time.
 Boatbuilding interested him so much that he started to study all available literature on Naval Architecture.
 Being well off, he could afford expensive books like Chapman's and Scott Russel's books.
 After meeting a woman that interested him, he decided to stay and build boats.
 They married and in 1869 and had a new house built, just 25 meters from the parents' house.
 The house also served as his office and design office.

 At first, the larger boats were built outdoor, but in 1872 he had a shed set up at the town side of Tollerodden.
 After he had built his first small boats, he employed boatbuilders work and became a professional naval architect.
 He titled himself as yard owner.
 Some years later he had another shed set up.